Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 `¯\_(ツ)_/¯`

-It's very common to find private keys for TLS certificates in embedded systems.
+It's not unusual to find private keys for TLS certificates in embedded systems.
 By accessing 1 single device via hardware you may obtain the keys that will help you attack any other device of the same model.